Private Land Conservation Matters Project

-The Private Land Conservation Matters (PLCM) Project is an initiative by Landcare NSW and Biodiversity Conservation Trust aimed at advancing conservation efforts on private lands.
-South East Landcare is collaborating with eight District Landcare groups to deliver a series of events in the region covering a diverse range of topics including reptiles and conservation, fungi, citizen science, regeneration, gliders, sustainable farming and dams and threatened species.
+The Private Land Conservation Matters (PLCM) Project is an initiative by Landcare NSW and Biodiversity Conservation Trust providing educational events and information to support landholders conserve private land for biodiversity.
+In 2024 South East Landcare collaborated with eight District Landcare groups to deliver a series of events in the region covering a diverse range of topics including reptiles, conservation on farms, fungi, citizen science, regeneration, gliders, sustainable farming, improving the biodiversity values of farm dams and numerous threatened species.

 Love and reptiles are not usually found in the same sentence, join South East Landcare for a webinar all about reptiles and the important role they play in biodiverse landscapes.
 From farms to back yards slithery critters like snakes, lizards and turtles do more than provide a heart starter on a sunny day.
 Learn why we should love them and how we can create habitat to help them do their job at your place.